 Vaccination strategy for migrants

-The UK Government will not prioritise vaccinations for migrants or refugees but will focus on reaching the elderly and most vulnerable persons first.
+The UK Government will not prioritise vaccinations for migrants or refugees.
+They will focus on reaching the elderly and most vulnerable persons first.

 How Breytenbachs can help you

-Breytenbachs is delighted with the news that all migrants are eligible to receive vaccinations free of charge.
+Breytenbachs is extremely happy that all migrants are eligible to receive vaccinations free of charge.

 We strongly advise any readers in the UK, without the right to live and work, to contact us.
 We will be able to advise on ways to regularise your stay.
 Furthermore, if you are in the UK with leave about to expire, please contact us without delay to help you extend your stay, or apply for ‘exceptional assurance’.